rememberSoftwares/yacana/README.md

 agent1 = Agent("Cook", "llama3:8b", system_prompt="You are a pastry chef")

-Task("Generate 5 pastry names followed by the associated estimated calory.", agent1).solve() Task("Rank the pastries from the lowest calory count to the largest.", agent1).solve()
+Task("Generate 5 pastry names followed by the associated estimated calorie.", agent1).solve() Task("Rank the pastries from the lowest calorie count to the largest.", agent1).solve()

 print("############## Agent 1 history pretty print ##################") agent1.history.pretty_print()